AlexandreBrillant/yupee/README.md

 </html>
 ```

-In this sample we declare a test9 yup component using the **hello** template.
+In this sample, we declare a **test9** yup component using the **hello** template.
 We just have to fill the template parameter and paint the component.

 ```javascript
 ( () => {